 Option Description Target Device The Speedster16t device to be targeted by this DSP FIR filter.
 Input Data Width Data width of signed multiplier B input.
-Allowed range is 4-27 bits for Asymmetric Filters and 4-26 bits for Symmetric Filters to allow for bit growth in the pre-adder; allowed range is 4 to 27.
+Allowed range is 4-27 bits for Asymmetric Filters and for Symmetric Filters to allow for bit growth in the pre-adder; allowed range is 4 to 27.
 Number Of Filter Taps The number of multiplier taps in the FIR filter.
-The allowed range is 3-96 when the Filter Type is Asymmetric Filter and 6-192 when the Filter Type is Symmetric Filter; allowed range is 3 to 96.
-Filter Type An asymmetric filter uses unique coefficients for each filter tap.
-A symmetric filter is folded over and uses the coefficients on the forward path and a mirror of the same coefficients on the reverse/folded path.
-Pipeline Pre-Adder Output Add a pipelining flop to the pre-adder output Pipeline Multiplier Output Add a pipelining flop to the multiplier output Use Asymmetric Response Filter Coefficients For the second half of the FIR filter, asymmetric response filters change the function of the pre-adder to a pre-subtracter.
+The allowed range is 3-96 when the Filter Type Asymmetric Filter and 6-192 when the Filter Type is Symmetric Filter; allowed range is 3 to 9.
+Pipeline Pre-Adder Output Add a pipelining flop to the pre-adder output

+Option Description Pipeline Multiplier Output Add a pipelining flop to the multiplier output Use Asymmetric Response Filter Coefficients For the second half of the FIR filter, asymmetric response filters change the function of the process to a pre-subtracter.